maxhatchlearn/max-assessment-stories/max_assessment_stories.md

 We want the best of everything!

-We want a ruby monk (and also JS monk!) style markdown interspersed with cool rspec driven examples and challenges.
+We want a ruby monk (and also JS and Scala monk!) style markdown interspersed with cool rspec driven examples and challenges.

 Ruby Monk style assessments/problems will need to have markdown that preceeds and follows the assessment.